 Your HVAC unit’s condensate drain can quickly become clogged with mold, algae, and other foreign substances.
 This can be cleaned by a water and bleach mixture two or three times a year to prevent any bigger issues from developing.

-For more expert advice on back-to-school maintenance tips or any other home comfort questions, please don’t hesitate to contact the friendly professionals at Roth Heating & Cooling, Plumbing & Electrical.
+For more expert advice on back-to-school maintenance tips or any other home comfort questions, please don’t hesitate to contact the friendly professionals at Roth Heating & Cooling, Plumbing, Electrical, Drain Services.
 We’ve been serving the Sherwood area since 1976.